nicklockwood/iCarousel/README.md

 The number of items currently displayed in the carousel (read only).

-	@property (nonatomic, readonly) NSArray *itemViews;
+	@property (nonatomic, readonly) NSSet *visibleViews;

-An array of the item views currently displayed in the carousel (read only).
+A set of all the item views currently displayed in the carousel (read only).
+The order of these views is arbitrary, and does not relate to the item indices.

 	@property (nonatomic, readonly) UIView *contentView;